Luis Alberto is a versatile Spanish forward who arrived at Anfield from Sevilla in June 2013.

 At 182 centimetres, he was one of the tallest players in the Barcelona B side; however, Luis still demonstrated as much technical excellence as the rest of the gifted Barca squad.

-The Spaniard has represented his country at three different age levels.
-He has turned out for the U18s, U19s and made his U21s bow against Belgium in February 2013.
+The Spaniard has represented his country at three different age levels, turning out for the U18s and U19s before making his U21s bow against Belgium in February 2013.
 He has netted once on the international stage - a goal for the U19s.

 On June 22, Brendan Rodgers swooped to make the 20-year-old his second signing of the 2013 summer transfer window.